- Wastewater Treatment

 The Wastewater Divisions Collection Department has an annual preventive maintenance program where they will clean trouble spots and treat the sewer mains with a foaming root killer.
 Some lines become so problematic that the City may opt to install a liner in that section of pipe to eliminate all root intrusion.

-Unfortunately this process has little impact on the lateral servicing your property.
-Any roots within 2-3 feet of the sewer main will be affected but the majority of the service lateral will not be impacted by the City's root treatment program.
+This process may impact the lateral servicing your property.
+Any roots within 2-3 feet of the sewer main may be affected but the majority of the service lateral will not be impacted by the City's root treatment program.